 For optimal performance, NCCL should be run over networks with minimal delay, jitter, and packet loss.

-When I talk about packet loss and timeouts, assume that the fabric is entirely lossless.
-Spectrum-X has a flawless congestion control mechanism (SPCX-CC), so the only source of packet loss is link-failure and link-flap events.
+Spectrum-X has a highly efficient congestion control mechanism (SPCX-CC), so the most typical source of packet loss is subsequently phy-related (for example link-failure and link-flap) events.

 Thanks to Spectrum-X congestion control, you can avoid packet drops caused by queueing and congestion in a lossless fabric.
 However, you can’t avoid packet drops due to an interface going down or even worse, flapping.
 The impacts of such drops on AI workloads and NCCL collectives can be severe.